un-nf/404/README.md

 ### Things will break

 Routing your traffic through this proxy now means your browser *will* break.
 Chrome most certainly does not like it when you route traffic through this proxy.
-As mentioned earlier, FireFox is much more forgiving.
+As mentioned earlier, Firefox is much more forgiving.

 Your web page will look... strange.
-Most sites *will* be readable, but if the server thinks it's talking to FireFox, your Chrome page will not load 100% properly.
-Again, breakage is much less frequent in FireFox.
+Most sites *will* be readable, but if the server thinks it's talking to Firefox, your Chrome page will not load 100% properly.
+Again, breakage is much less frequent in Firefox.
 Experimenting witn the JavaScript for canvas/webGL may improve functionality.

 I do not know the long term effects on account usage.
 I have been logging-in via this proxy using my personal Google, Microsoft, and Apple accounts and have experienced no retaliation (bans and whatnot).
 That is *not* to say you will have the same experience. **I *strongly* recommend that you use alternate/disposable accounts if you're going to be testing OAuth or other login flows.**